go-kratos/go-kratos.dev/src/content/docs/blades/get-started/quick-started.md

 ---
 title: Quick Start
 ---
-Blades is a multimodal AI Agent framework based on the Go language, supporting custom models, tools, memory, middleware, etc., suitable for multi-turn conversations, chain-of-thought reasoning, and structured output scenarios.
+Blades is a multimodal AI Agent framework based on the Go language, supporting custom models, tools, memory, middleware, etc. It is suitable for multi-turn conversations, chain-of-thought reasoning, and structured output scenarios.

 ## Environment Setup
-Ensure you have installed Go 1.20+, then initialize your project and import Blades with the following commands:
+Ensure you have Go 1.24+ installed, then initialize your project and import Blades with the following commands:

 ```shell
 cd your-project-name
 go mod init your-project-name
 go get github.com/go-kratos/blades
 ```
+**Prerequisites**

+Before running, you need to prepare authentication and address configuration on the model side (variable names may differ across providers; the key is to ensure the API Key and Base URL are usable):
+- OPENAI_BASE_URL
+- OPENAI_API_KEY
+- OPENAI_MODEL

 ## Create an Agent
-The following is a complete example of building a simple chat Agent using the OpenAI model:
+Below is a complete example of building a simple chat Agent using the OpenAI model:
 ```go
 package main